newrelic/nri-mssql/README.md

 - `metric_type` (optional) specify the metric type for the customizable attribute

 ## Query Plan Logging
 The integration is capable of sending Query Plans to the New Relic Log API.
-The Log API is used as it can accept plans up to 128K in length after compression and base64 encoding.
+The Log API is used as it can accept plans up to 128K in length after gzip compression and base64 encoding.
+The resulting `query_plan` attribute is:
+- Base64 encoded
+- gzip'd
+- JSON string (not XML)

 ### Configuration
 Configuration parameters for `mssql-config.yml`: